Home

 (R) = Response to readings prepared for class discussion

-(A) = Application of approach outlined in article to individual data sets
+(A) = Application of approach outlined in article to individual field texts (data sets)

 Assigned readings & exercises to be discussed/shared on date indicated